 Latest Competition Information

-Entries are now open for the 2017 Legacy Junior Public Speaking Award are now available.
-You can check out a list of who's going to which final by clicking here, and you can read more about the competition in 2017 below.
-If you have any questions about the competition, please don't hesitate to contact us by calling (02) 8512 1172 or by emailing firstname.lastname@example.org.
+Entries for the 2017 Legacy Junior Public Speaking Award are now available.
+You can check out a list of who's going to which final by clicking here, and if you have any questions about the competition, please don't hesitate to contact us by calling (02) 8512 1172 or by emailing email@example.com.
 Hope to see you in the competition this year!

 Legacy Junior Public Speaking Award Information